blockblockdata/medalla-data-challenge/a002/an_analysis_of_data_propogation_latencies_in_ethereum2_medalla_testnet.md

 <!-- y = -0.000359748 x^3 + 0.00293036 x^2 + -0.0531494 x + 11.027  -->

-The next figure, which plots average inclusion distance against number of committees.
-The values on the x axis are jittered to enable better insights.
+The next figure, which plots average inclusion distance `InclusionDistanceAvg` against the jittered values of number of committees `NoOfCommittess-Jittered`.
+As evident from the attribute name, the values on the x axis are jittered to enable better insights.
 The scatter plot and the successive trend analysis suggest a polynomial functional form that can model the relationship between the two attributes.
 The fitted polynomial function is provided right below the figure.
 Yet, it should be noted that this curve, suggested by Tableau software, is based on the jittered values of `NoOfCommittees`, and hence is not accurate. *x* is the attribute (`NoOfCommittees-Jittered`) on the *x* axis and *y* is the attribute (`InclusionDistanceAvg`) on the *y* axis.

 ![](./images/InclusionDistance-vs-NoOfCommittees.png)